Tamara729/hemp-nutrition/2021README.md

 - `Rep`: Plants within each experimental units.
 - `Height_cm`: Stem length in centimeters from plant base to apex.

--`EO_Emergence_2021.csv`: Plant emergence of the essential oil varieties in the 2021 N study.
+`EO_Emergence_2021.csv`: Plant emergence of the essential oil varieties in the 2021 N study.
--`Unit`: Number identification of experimental units.
+- `Unit`: Number identification of experimental units.
--`Rep`:  Replications of treatments (4).
+- `Rep`:  Replications of treatments (4).
--`Emerg_numb`: Number of plants that emerged from the unit.
+- `Emerg_numb`: Number of plants that emerged from the unit.

--`EO_StandCount_2021.csv`: Plant stand of the essential oil varieties in the 2021 N study.
+`EO_StandCount_2021.csv`: Plant stand of the essential oil varieties in the 2021 N study.
--`Unit`: Number identification of experimental units.
+- `Unit`: Number identification of experimental units.
--`Rep`:  Replications of treatments (4).
+- `Rep`:  Replications of treatments (4).
--`StandCount_numb`: Number of plants standing in the measurement zone.
+- `StandCount_numb`: Number of plants standing in the measurement zone.

 `EO_Flowering_2021.csv`: Flowering behavior data of the essential oil varieties in the 2021 N study.
 - `Unit`: Number identification of experimental units.